A-Growing (He's Young But He's Daily A-Growing) [Laws O35]

 McLynn, p.
 7, declares that "the marriage was not a success, largely because Matilda was such a domineering personality; this was the very quality that lost her England when she had [King] Stephen on the ropes in 1141.
 Headstrong, overbearing, tactless, haughty, arrogant, and abusive, Matilda alienated everyone she came in contact with, even her own kinsmen.
 The general consensus was that Matilda was an over-masculine woman; her lack of the traditionally feminine qualities appalled contemporaries who thought her a freak of nature....
 And since Matilda acted like a virago and indicated to her husband that, as a king's daughter, she had married beneath her, it was not long before he ignored her and consoled himself with a harem of mistresses.
 Nonetheless, the duty of founding a new dynasty had to be performed, so it was into this loveless union that Henry II was born on 1 March 1133."

 Henry II himself was the third, and probably the most famous, instance of the phenomenon in the English royal family of an older wife with a young husband.
 As McLynn notes in the very next sentence after the above, "Henry II would continue the Angevin pattern of contracting unhappy marriages."
-More, he once again wedding a much older woman.
+Not only that, he once again wedding a much older woman.
 In 1152, at the age of 18, he married Eleanor Duchess of Acquitaine, who had been divorced from King Louis VII of France (Ashley, p.
 518).
 She was at least ten, and probably 11 or 12, years older than her husband (though she still managed to bear him eight children, and she outlived him by 15 years, dying in 1204 at about the age of 82).
 Here again, though, her father was dead.

 Fourth, King Henry VIII took as his first wife Katherine of Aragon (Ashley, p.
 630).
 They married in 1509, shortly after he came to the throne; he was about to turn 18, she was 23 or 24, and the widow of Henry's older brother Arthur.
 That marriage was the worst flop of all; Henry by 1514 was giving most of his energy to mistresses (Mattingly, p.
 162).
-This is in some ways a good fit -- Katherine did complain to her father about being kept in poverty after Arthur's death (Mattingly, p.
+This marriage is in some ways a good fit -- Katherine did complain to her father about being kept in poverty after Arthur's death (Mattingly, p.
 98).
 But she had no children by Arthur, and Henry outlived her.

 Fifth, Frances Brandon, whose first husband was Henry Grey of Dorset and whose daughter by him was Jane Grey the "Nine Days' Queen," after the execution of her first husband in 1554 married one of her servants, Adrian Stokes (Plowden, facing p.
 119).
 She was born in 1517; he was said to be 16 years younger, meaning that she was in her late thirties (and, based on her portrait, gone to fat) and he in his early twenties when they married.
 There were apparently no offspring of the marriage; she died in 1559.